-Curriculum & Evaluation
+Curriculum and Evaluation

-Operation & Resources
+Operation and Resources

-Training & Development
+Training and Development

 Staff development is a weekly activity for all ATACS members.
 Staff meet regularly to discuss and analyze new technology and developments in clinical simulation.
 The ATACS Center also train staff members in the use of new equipment (or new applications of existing equipment) in order to enhance their productivity with the goal of offering high-quality service to all ATACS learners and stakeholders.